 Asthma is the most common chronic condition among children under age 18, affecting 6.3 million (“The Burden of Children’s Asthma: What Asthma Costs Nationally, Locally and Personally,” 2018).
 Approximately 24 percent of children between the ages of 5 and 17 have some limited activity due to the condition.

 Understanding asthma triggers is the first step toward managing the condition (“Preventing Asthma Episodes and Controlling Your Asthma,” 2018).
 Whether it’s air pollution in the form of cigarette smoke or pet dander in the air, staying away from these triggers is essential to living with the illness.

-Utilizing treatments, such as inhalers, as instructed by a medical professional is also essential.
-By taking some of these tips into account, asthma patients can live a healthy life.
+Utilizing treatments, such as breathing exercises to strengthen the lungs and inhalers as necessary, as instructed by a medical professional is also essential.
+By taking some of these tips into account, asthma patients can live a full, healthy life.

 Khreis, Haneen.
 De Hoogh, Kees.
 Nieuwenhuijsen, Mark.
 “Full-chain health impact assessment of traffic-related air pollution and childhood asthma.”
 Retrieved April 2, 2018, from https://www.sciencedirect.com/science/article/pii/S0160412017320184.

 University of Leeds.
 “Up to 38 percent of all annual childhood asthma cases in Bradford, U.K. may be caused by air pollution.”
 Retrieved April 2, 2018 from https://www.sciencedaily.com/releases/2018/03/180327094001.htm.

 “The Burden of Children’s Asthma: What Asthma Costs Nationally, Locally and Personally.”
 Retrieved April 2, 2018 from http://www.pediatricasthma.org/about/asthma_burden.